Constraining CP-phases in SUSY: an interplay of muon/electron $g-2$ and electron EDM: Introduction

 The current upper limit of the electron EDM is~\cite{ACME:2018yjb}

 This experimental upper limit strictly constrains the CP-phases of the new physics.
-Because the SM has CP-phases, we expect that the MSSM may also have CP-phases.
+In the MSSM, the CP-phases should be present since they are not forbidden by any fundamental symmetry, just as the CP-phases in the SM.
+Although such CP-phases cannot explain the baryon asymmetry of the universe through the electroweak baryogenesis mechanism, phenomenologically we need to know the limits on these CP-phases from current experiments, and these limits may provide us some enlightenment for the UV completion of the MSSM.
 Note that in the MSSM the $g-2$ and EDM receive contributions from the same loops.
 Therefore, the muon/electron $g-2$ and the electron EDM limit can be jointly used to constrain the CP-phasese in the MSSM.
 In ~\cite{Han:2021ify}, assumming the universality for the first and second generation sleptons, the muon $g-2$ and the electron EDM limit are found to set an upper bound of $\sim 10^{-5}$ on the relevant CP-phasese in the MSSM.
 In this work, we will perform a more comprehensive research, considering the following two situations within the MSSM: \begin{enumerate} \item Adopting the electron $g-2$ result of LKB, we will take the popular assumption that SUSY is universal for the first and second generation sleptons.
 In this case, the muon $g-2$ can be easily explained in the MSSM ~\cite{Martin:2001st}, which, combined with the electron electric dipole moment (EDM) limits, can set constraints on the CP-phases of the relevant parameters.
 This scenario was considered in ~\cite{Han:2021ify}.
 But we will perform an intensice scan and our results typically agree with ~\cite{Han:2021ify} (i.e. obtain an upper bound of $\sim 10^{-5}$ on the relevant CP-phasese in the MSSM) except that we find in some special cancellation cases the upper bound can be weakened by a couple of orders; \item Adopting the electron $g-2$ result of Berkeley, we will assume that SUSY is not universal for the first and second generation sleptons.
-In this case, the MSSM parameter space for a joint explanation of the muon $g-2$ and the Berkeley electron $g-2$ ~\cite{Badziak:2019gaf,Li:2021koa}, combined with the electron EDM limits, can set rather strong constraints on the CP-phases of the relevant parameters (the upper bound is found to be typically $\sim 10^{-6}$). \end{enumerate} Note that in ~\cite{Kraml:2007pr} various SUSY explanations for the tiny electron EDM were listed, e.g., heavy sparticles~\cite{Nath:1991dn,Kizukuri:1991mb,Kizukuri:1992nj,Cohen:1996vb,Falk:1995fk}, accidental cancellations~\cite{Falk:1996ni,Falk:1998pu,Ibrahim:1997gj,Ibrahim:1997nc,Ibrahim:1998je,Brhlik:1998zn,Brhlik:1999ub,Bartl:1999bc,Pokorski:1999hz,Arnowitt:2001pm}, flavour off-diagonal CP-phases~\cite{Abel:2001vy} and lepton flavour violation~\cite{Bartl:2003ju} (for some more recent attempts, see, e.g., ~\cite{Diaz-Cruz:2005uyk,Paradisi:2009ey,Moroi:2011fi,Ibe:2021cvf}).
+In this case, the MSSM parameter space for a joint explanation of the muon $g-2$ and the Berkeley electron $g-2$ ~\cite{Badziak:2019gaf,Li:2021koa}, combined with the electron EDM limits, can set rather strong constraints on the CP-phases of the relevant parameters (the upper bound is found to be typically $\sim 10^{-6}$). \end{enumerate} Note that in ~\cite{Kraml:2007pr} various SUSY explanations for the tiny electron EDM were listed, e.g., heavy sparticles~\cite{Nath:1991dn,Kizukuri:1991mb,Kizukuri:1992nj,Cohen:1996vb,Falk:1995fk}, accidental cancellations~\cite{Falk:1996ni,Falk:1998pu,Ibrahim:1997gj,Ibrahim:1997nc,Ibrahim:1998je,Brhlik:1998zn,Brhlik:1999ub,Bartl:1999bc,Pokorski:1999hz,Arnowitt:2001pm,Dhuria:2013syh}, flavour off-diagonal CP-phases~\cite{Abel:2001vy} and lepton flavour violation~\cite{Bartl:2003ju} (for some more recent attempts, see, e.g., ~\cite{Diaz-Cruz:2005uyk,Paradisi:2009ey,Moroi:2011fi,Ibe:2021cvf}).
 In this work, we do not discuss which explanation is most suitable.
 Instead, we only study the upper limits on the CP-phases from the phenomenological view using the experimental results of muon/electron $g-2$ and the electron EDM limit.
 We do not consider the dark matter relic density and the collider constraints since they have little connection with the CP-phases.